Gwinnett Offers Drop-Off Glass Recycling in Norcross, Peachtree Corners and Sugar Hill

 Where will the glass go?

-- Glass will be taken to Strategic Materials in College Park.
+- Glass will be taken to Strategic Materials/Ripple Glass in College Park.
 Strategic Materials is the largest glass recycler in the United States.
 To learn more, visit www.smi.com.

 Quick facts and figures from Strategic Materials, Inc.